vmactions/openbsd-vm/README.md

 # Under the hood

-GitHub only supports Ubuntu, Windows and MacOS out of the box.

-However, the MacOS support virtualization.
-It has VirtualBox installed.

-So, we run the OpenBSD VM in VirtualBox on MacOS.
+We use Qemu and Libvirt to run the OpenBSD VM.

+# Upcoming features:

+1. Runs on MacOS to use cpu accelaration.
+2. Support ARM and other architecture.